dshadoff/pcengine_scsi_sigrok_protocol_decoder/samples/README.md

 SEL is asserted.
 Once SEL is asserted, the BSY signal goes high, and quickly goes low again, re-entering COMMAND phase in order to accept a new command.

-2. In order to exit the COMMAND pahse, the special command 0xFF (abort) is sent, and the SCSI bus enters into STAT_IN and MSG_IN phases quickly in order to close out the SCSI command.
+2. In order to exit the COMMAND phase, the special command 0xFF (abort) is sent, and the SCSI bus enters into STAT_IN and MSG_IN phases quickly in order to close out the SCSI command.

 3. When the CD completes the original PLAY operation, the SCSI command re-enters into STAT_IN